The site extends to 3.49 acres (1.41 ha).

 In addition to emphasising the importance of reusing the listed prison element in any redevelopment proposals, the Council response also states their desire to integrate the proposals with the Abbey Quarter directly to the west of the site and thereby enhance the location as a heritage / cultural destination.

-Reading Borough Council have also outlined in their draft Local Plan their vision for development of the site under Policy CR13a.
+Reading Borough Council have also outlined in their Local Plan their vision for development of the site under Policy CR13a.
 This section outlines that the main prison building must be used for a use compatible with its heritage.
 It states that residential, student accommodation, commercial offices and a hotel could be allowed, in addition to a cultural or heritage element, whilst related retail and leisure could also be suitable.

 The Historic England pre-application response also outlines their view on development at the site, setting out that the principle of new development around the Gaol is accepted given the precedent set by modern prison buildings and replacing the existing buildings with something of better quality has the potential to enhance the setting of the prison itself.